A topic from the subject of Physical Chemistry in Chemistry.

 Key Points

-• A phase diagram is a graphical representation of the conditions (temperature, pressure) under which different phases of a substance exist.
+• A phase diagram is a graphical representation of the conditions (temperature, pressure, and sometimes composition) under which different phases of a substance exist.

-• Phase transitions are changes in the phase of a substance, such as melting, freezing, boiling, and condensation.
+• Phase transitions are changes in the phase of a substance, such as melting, freezing, boiling, condensation, sublimation (solid to gas), and deposition (gas to solid).

 • Phase diagrams can be used to predict the phase of a substance under given conditions.